dknauss/gutenberg/docs/reference-guides/data/data-core-notices.md

 _Parameters_

 -   _ids_ `Array< string >`: List of unique notice identifiers.
--   _context_ Optional context (grouping) in which the notices are intended to appear.
+-   _context_ `string`: Optional context (grouping) in which the notices are intended to appear.
 Defaults to 'default' context.

 _Returns_